kpaddy/jimsim-app/README.md

 But none of the DeFi data platforms provide these metrics.

-For the scope of this hackathon we aimed at collecting the data and getting it into a consumable format so that we can do the necessary calculations in the next step.
+For the scope of this hackathon we aimed at collecting the data and getting it into a consumable format so that we can do the necessary calculations for these metrics in the next step.

 ## Challenges